 Anh-Thuy Nguyen is a multi-media/transdisciplinary artist based in Tucson, Arizona.
 She currently works as the head of the photography program at Pima Community College.
 She received her BFA in Photography from the University of Arizona and an MFA in Photography/Video from Southern Methodist University.
 Her work utilizes video, photography and performance to investigate conflicting emotions in haunting manifestations of gain and loss.
 She can be found @anh_thuynguyen on Instagram.

-DJ Perera is a Sri Lankan artist based in Fort Worth, Texas.
+DJ Pereira is a Sri Lankan artist based in Fort Worth, Texas.
 He currently works as a Fine Arts Teacher in Fort Worth ISD.
 He received his BFA in Painting from Texas Christian University and an MFA in Painting from Pratt Institute.
 His recent works focus on a hyper-detailed monochromatic pointillism style.
 He can be found @djperera22 on Instagram.

-Nishiki Sugawara-Bed was born in Japan and currently works as an Assistant Professor of Art at Southern Methodist University in Dallas.
+Nishiki Sugawara-Beda was born in Japan and currently works as an Assistant Professor of Art at Southern Methodist University in Dallas.
 She received her BA in Fine art from Portland State University and an MFA in Painting from Indiana University.
 She primarily works on a 2D surface with experiments in 3D expression and video.